livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 The graph is the set of persisted objects stored by a node across all apps.

 Constraints:

-1. The graph is local to a node.
+- The graph is local to a node.
-2. The graph is the authoritative record for the node’s accepted operations.
+- The graph is the authoritative record for the node’s accepted operations.

 ### 7.2 Graph object

 A graph object is a persisted record of one of the fundamental object types.

 The fundamental object types are:

-1. Parent.
+- Parent.
-2. Attribute.
+- Attribute.
-3. Edge.
+- Edge.
-4. Rating.
+- Rating.
-5. ACL.
+- ACL.

 ### 7.3 Parent

 A Parent is a top level graph object that anchors ownership and is the root for related objects.

 Constraints:

-1. A Parent has an owning identity.
+- A Parent has an owning identity.
-2. A Parent is used as the anchor for Attributes and as the endpoint for Edges.
+- A Parent is the anchor for Attributes and an endpoint for Edges.

 This file does not define Parent fields.